+An AS Degree is an associate of science.
 Like the Associate of Arts (AA), the Associate of Science (AS) is a two-year undergraduate transfer degree that is primarily intended as a stepping stone into a bachelor’s degree program.
 Associate of Science degrees are offered at community colleges and vocational schools, as well as a few four-year colleges and universities.
-The AS helps students develop useful skills and knowledge that will help them qualify for entry-level career positions in business, government and social service.
+The AS helps students develop useful skills and knowledge that will help them qualify for entry-level career positions in business, government, and social service.

 The majority of four-year colleges and universities are regionally accredited and only accept transfer credits from other regionally accredited institutions.
 Unfortunately, a lot of community colleges are nationally accredited.
-If you earn your AS at a nationally accredited community college or vocational school there’s a high probability that the credits you earn won’t be transferable to the college or university where you want to pursue a bachelor’s degree.
-However, some community colleges have articulation agreements in place with four-year colleges that guarantee admission of their student and transfer-ability of credits earned upon graduation.
+If you earn your AS at a nationally accredited community college or vocational school there’s a high probability that the credits you earn may not be transferable to the college or university where you want to pursue a bachelor’s degree.
+However, some community colleges have articulation agreements in place with four-year colleges that guarantee admission of their student and transferability of credits earned upon graduation.
 For example, Tohono O-Odham Community College in Sellz, Arizona has articulation agreements in place with several four-year colleges and universities in Arizona, whereby ensuring that its students upon graduation will automatically be accepted to these institutions and their credits will transfer.

 Associate of Science (AS) Degree Requirements

 It usually requires 48 to 60 semester hours to complete an Associate of Arts (AS) degree, although completion time will vary from school to school.
-While an AS degree allows students to take several elective courses, it has had a standard core curriculum which essentially includes the basic first year and second year offerings appropriate for the first two years of many bachelor degree programs.
+While an AS degree allows students to take several elective courses, it has had a standard core curriculum which essentially includes the basic first-year and second-year offerings appropriate for the first two years of many bachelor degree programs.
 Required fields of study usually include communications (writing and oral), humanities and social sciences (art, music, business, economics, etc.), natural sciences (biology, chemistry, geology, etc.) and mathematics.
 A typical Associate of Science program will include about 18 to 20 hours of elective coursework and 35 to 50 hours of required coursework.

 As previously mentioned, an Associate of Science degree is designed primarily as a transfer degree.
 However, students will acquire new knowledge and develop skills such as critical thinking, analytical problems solving and communication that can be applied in entry-level jobs across various industries.